Beer Chilled Draught

-Often, in any type of draft beer system, the temperature of the beer in a line fluctuates and increases as it moves past the keg towards the faucet.
+Often, in any type of draft beer system, the beer temperature in a line fluctuates and increases as it moves past the keg towards the faucet.
 This can be due to beer lines that have been routed near heat sources and/or inefficient system cooling between the keg and faucet.
-Eventually, cold beer that exits the keg will flow through these problem areas, eliminating the foam-causing heat.
+Eventually, the cold beer that exits the keg will flow through these problem areas, eliminating the foam-causing heat.
 Now that’s an expensive way of chilling beer!

 At home in your kegerator – or within retail systems at bars, restaurants, venues, etc. – the beer temperature must be maintained all the way to the faucet, or you’ll end up with foam and wasted product.

 Why the foam?
 One very important aspect of beer: it has gas.
-Fermentation, to be exact, where in the brewing process yeast is added to the unfermented beer (wort) and thus devours the sugars.
+To be exact, fermentation is where yeast is added to the unfermented beer (wort) and devours the sugars.
 This produces alcohol and carbon dioxide (CO2) gas.
 Remember your high school science class way back when?
 What happens to a gas when it is heated?
-You’re right, it expands.
+You’re right; it expands.

-The most successful dispensing system is one that can maintain temperature at the keg, and all the way to the faucet.
+The most successful dispensing system can maintain the temperature at the keg and all the way to the faucet.

 Kegerators should have some method of moving the cold air into its tower.
-Air cooled remote systems at retail outlets, notoriously labeled “Beer Chilled Systems”, are most efficient if the keg cooler door is kept closed and there is an efficient air flow to the faucets and then back to the cooler.
-Glycol remote systems are by far the most successful at maintaining temperature, although issues arise when the lines are routed above kitchen hoods and when the power pack is not maintained or located in an area where it cannot operate efficiently.
+Air-cooled remote systems at retail outlets, notoriously labeled “Beer Chilled Systems,” are most efficient if the keg cooler door is kept closed and there is efficient airflow to the faucets and then back to the cooler.
+Glycol remote systems are by far the most successful at maintaining temperature.
+However, issues arise when the lines are routed above kitchen hoods and when the power pack is not maintained or located in an area where it cannot operate efficiently.